Quasiparticle cooling algorithms for quantum many-body state preparation: Introduction

 Focusing on 1d qubit -- or, equivalently, spin-$1/2$ -- systems, we consider generalised auxiliary-reset algorithms encompassing the one implemented in the experiment of Ref.~\cite{mi2024stable}.
 We derive a dissipative kinetic equation describing the quasiparticle population dynamics under the action of the protocol, which allows for a transparent physical picture on how different parameters affect the state preparation fidelity.
-In particular, we investigate the effects of: (i) auxiliary layout as shown in Fig.~\ref{fig1}c,d, with auxiliaries only at the system boundaries (edge cooling setup) or with a finite density of auxiliaries in the thermodynamic limit (bulk cooling setup); and (ii) the time dependence of the system-auxiliary couplings.
-We find that the latter is crucial in reaching high fidelities, and we introduce a protocol with modulated couplings to drastically reduce unwanted heating processes arising due to the finite duration of a cooling cycle.
+We show that, in particular, the success of the protocol relies on (i) the local cooling operators acting to remove quasiparticles from the system, (ii) the layout of auxiliary qubits, for example with auxiliaries only at the system boundaries or with a finite density of auxiliaries in the thermodynamic limit, as shown in Fig.~\ref{fig1}c,d, and (iii) the time dependence of the system-auxiliary couplings.
+The first two factors ensure that the matrix elements of the cooling operators between low-lying excited states and the ground state remain finite in the thermodynamic limit; we argue that only in topologically trivial systems is it possible to reach the ground state in constant time, while requiring the cooling operators to be local, few-qubit operators.
+The time-dependence of the couplings meanwhile ensures that heating transitions are suppressed relative to cooling transitions, and is crucial in reaching high fidelities.

 Below, we characterize the protocol performance by log-fidelity per qubit, $-\log{\mathcal{F}}/N_S$, where $\mathcal{F}$ is the fidelity of the steady state with respect to the true ground state, and $N_S$ is the number of system qubits.
-We argue that, if the steady state is sufficiently close to the ground sate, this quantity is related to the steady-state quasiparticle density $n$ via $-\log{\mathcal{F}}/N_S \approx n$.
-Within our kinetic equation approach, we find $n\sim \exp(-\Omega(\Delta T))$ under the modulated coupling protocol, where $\Delta$ is the quasiparticle excitation gap and $T$ is the number of unitary layers before the auxiliaries are reset (see Fig.~\ref{fig1}b).
-Thus, high fidelity can be achieved by increasing parameter $T$.
+Within our kinetic equation approach, we find $-\log{\mathcal{F}}/N_S \sim \exp(-\Omega(\Delta T))$ under the modulated coupling protocol, where $\Delta$ is the excitation gap and $T$ is the number of unitary layers before the auxiliaries are reset (see Fig.~\ref{fig1}b), which plays the role of an inverse temperature within the modulated coupling protocol.
+Thus, high fidelity can be achieved by increasing the unitary circuit depth.